 The fundamental principles of the Framework should be well supported and not based on assumption.
-We agree with EFRAG that the analysis of users' needs is superficial.
+The analysis of users' needs is superficial.
 The proposed objective of financial reporting is aiming towards investors and their needs.
 This seems to conflict with the notion of general purpose financial statements.
 Will this proposed objective of financial reporting fulfil the needs of a wide range of users for different types of business and will general purpose financial statements under IFRS still be appropriate?
 The analysis of users' needs is not sufficient to conclude that information needed by investors is likely to be useful to other users.
 For example, the users of financial reporting by SMEs will be interested in solvency and stewardship of the entity, which contrast with users of financial reporting of listed companies who will look for short term fluctuations in the value of the entity for buy or sell decisions.

-Regarding the main users, it is not clear to us what will be the implications on standard setting to focus at the same time on present and potential investors.
+Regarding the main users, it is not clear to us what will be the implications for standard setting to focus at the same time on present and potential investors.
 We fear that this new focus may be seen as a way to require more current value measurement.
-Regarding the inclusion of creditors as main users, we support it but share the comments of EFRAG in paragraph 7 of page 8 on the definition of the term 'creditor'.
+Regarding the inclusion of creditors as main users, we support it but are not convinced of the appropriateness of the differentiation between creditor and trade creditor.